ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 ### GetLemma

 The `GetLemma` function takes a single Span or Text object as an argument and returns a string that contains the lemmatized form of the input span.
 If the argument is `null`, the function returns `null`.
-When preparing dictionary entries for lemma match, this function can determine the lemmatized form of various tokens as returned by the tokenizer.
+With dictionary entries for lemma match, this function can determine the lemmatized form of various tokens as returned by the tokenizer.
 For example, for the span `went shopping` GetLemma returns the lemma string `go shop`.

 The results of this function follow these rules:

-- If the input span starts at the beginning of a token and ends at the end of a token, the result will contain the sequence of lemmas that begins with the lemma of the first token, followed by a white space, followed by the lemma of the second token, followed by a white space, and so on (for example, dog cat fish bird ...).
+- If the input span starts at the beginning of a token and ends at the end of a token, the result contains the sequence of lemmas that begins with the lemma of the first token, followed by a white space, followed by the lemma of the second token, followed by a white space, and so on (for example, dog cat fish bird ...).
 If the lemma for a token consists of white spaces, escape the white space by using the backslash character ( \\ ).
 - If the input span starts or ends with white space (for example, it starts between two tokens or ends between two tokens), the function ignores the beginning and trailing white space.
-- If the input span starts in the middle of a token or ends in the middle of a token, then the output consists of the following content, in this order, separated by a white space:
+- If the input span starts in the middle of a token or ends in the middle of a token, then the output consists of the following content, in this order, and separated by a white space:
     - The surface form of the first partial token if it exists.
     - The sequence of lemmas that correspond to the first to last complete tokens.
-If the lemma for any of the complete tokens consists of white spaces, escape the white spaces by using the backslash character ( \\ ).
+If the lemma for any of the complete tokens consists of white spaces, escape the white spaces by using the backslash character (\\).
     - The surface form of the last partial token if it exists.

-This function will return an error if the tokenizer that is being used is not capable of producing lemmas.
+This function returns an error if the tokenizer that is being used is not capable of producing lemmas.

 You can use the `GetLemma()` function to create dictionaries of lemmatized forms.
 Call `GetLemma()` on an input that contains the terms whose lemmatized form you want to include in the dictionary.